-The aim of this short course will be to introduce the mathematical formalisms of finite state machines, regular expressions and grammars, and to explain their applications to computer languages.
+The aim of this short course will be to introduce the mathematical formalisms of finite state machines, regular expressions and context-free grammars, and to explain their applications to computer languages.

 - Regular expressions.
-Specifying sets of strings by pattern-matching. - Finite state machines.
-Deterministic and non-deterministic finite automata and the languages they accept. - Regular languages I. The language determined by a regular expression is regular. - Regular languages II.
-Every regular language is determined by some regular expression. - The Pumping Lemma.
-Proof and applications. - Grammars.
-Context-free and regular grammars.
+Specifying sets of strings by pattern-matching.
+[1 lecture] - Finite state machines.
+Deterministic and non-deterministic finite automata and the languages they accept.
+[1 lecture] - Regular languages.
+The language determined by a regular expression is regular and every regular language is determined by some regular expression.
+[2 lectures] - The Pumping Lemma.
+Proof and applications.
+[1 lecture] - Context-Free grammars.
+Context-free grammars.
+Backus-Naur form (BNF).
+Chomsky and Greibach normal forms.
+Regular grammars.
 The class of regular languages coincides with the class of languages generated by a regular grammar.
+[1 lecture] - Pushdown automata.
+Pushdown automata and the languages they accept.
+A language is context-free if and only if it is accepted by some pushdown automaton.
+Forward look to Computation Theory.
+[2 lectures]

-- be able to explain how to convert between the three ways of representing regular sets of strings introduced in the course; and be able to carry out such conversions by hand for simple cases; - be able to prove whether or not a given set of strings is regular.
+be able to explain how to convert between the three ways of representing regular sets of strings introduced in the course; and be able to carry out such conversions by hand for simple cases;